Missouri man sought in 4 slayings found dead in South Dakota

 ELK POINT, S.D.
 (AP) — Sheriff’s officials say a man accused of killing four people in Missouri, including a mother and her 11-year-old daughter, has been found dead in South Dakota.

 According to the Union County Sheriff’s Office, J.T.
 McLean, 45, was found dead of a self-inflicted gunshot wound Wednesday night in a car parked at a motel near Dakota Dunes.
-The U.S. Marshals Service says McLean has family in the area.
+The U.S. Marshals Service says McLean had family in the area.

 Deputies said investigators tracked McLean to the motel using the OnStar navigation system on a vehicle he stole from one of the victims.

-McLean is charged with two counts of first-degree murder in the deaths of his girlfriend, Allison Abitz, 43, and her 11-year-old daughter, Jozee.
+McLean was charged with two counts of first-degree murder in the deaths of his girlfriend, Allison Abitz, 43, and her 11-year-old daughter, Jozee.
 Their bodies were found Aug.
 22 at their home south of Columbia.

-Evidence indicated was strangled and her daughter was drowned in a bathtub, according to authorities in Boone County, Missouri.
+Evidence indicated Abitz was strangled and her daughter was drowned in a bathtub, according to authorities in Boone County, Missouri.

-According to a statement from the Union County Sheriff’s Office, McLean was also wanted for the slaying of two other people in Miller County, Missouri.
+Union County authorities said McLean was also wanted for the slaying of two other people in Miller County, Missouri.

 Union County Sheriff Dan Limoges did not immediately return a call inquiring about the Miller County slayings.
-The Miller County Sheriff’s Office did not immediately return a call from more information.
+The Miller County Sheriff’s Office did not immediately return a call seeking more information.